-Enamel surfaces and self-cleaning surfaces Observe the instructions for the surfaces of the cooking compartment that follow the table.
-Glass cover for the interior light- ing Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
-If the cooking compartment is heavily soiled, use oven cleaner.
 Door seal Do not remove.
 Hot soapy water: Clean with a dish cloth.
 Do not scour.
-Stainless steel door cover Stainless steel cleaner: Observe the manufacturer's instructions.
-Do not use stainless steel care products.
+Door cover made from stainless steel: Use stainless steel cleaner.
+Follow the manufac- turers' instructions.
+Do not use stainless steel care products. made from plastic: Clean using hot soapy water and a dish cloth.
+Dry with a soft cloth.
+Do not use glass cleaner or a glass scraper.
 Remove the door cover for cleaning.
-Stainless steel interior door frame Stainless steel cleaner: Observe the manufacturer's instructions.
-This can be used to remove discolouration.
+Stainless steel interior door Stainless steel cleaner: Observe the manufacturer's instructions. frame This can be used to remove discolouration.
 Do not use stainless steel care products.
 Rails Hot soapy water: Soak and clean with a dish cloth or brush.
 Pull-out system Hot soapy water: Clean with a dish cloth or a brush.
 Do not remove the lubricant while the pull-out rails are pulled out - it is best to clean them when they are pushed in.
 Do not clean in the dishwasher.
 Accessories Hot soapy water: Soak and clean with a dish cloth or brush.
 If there are heavy deposits of dirt, use a stainless steel scouring pad.